-Prerequisites: AP French Language or French V with a minimum of 87% and teacher recommendation BMS
+Prerequisites: AP French Language or French V with a minimum of 87% and teacher recommendation Department approval required.

-This class will begin with an overview of the Négritude movement of the 20th century, including a study of works from the primary authors, Césaire, Senghor, and Damas.
+This class begins with an overview of the Négritude movement of the 20th century, including a study of works from the primary authors, Césaire, Senghor, and Damas.
 In what ways was this literary movement revolutionary?
-How was it connected to independence movements and a changing political world?
+How are identity and voice interrelated?
 We will also examine what lasting themes and effects the movement has had on the expression of contemporary Francophone voices, focusing especially on women and other non-male writers who were not well-represented in the initial movement.
+The fall semester includes Madame de Duras' novel Ourika, an overview of Négritude poets and poetry, and a study of the contemporary poet, Véronique Tadjo.
 During the second semester, we will explore issues and events related to race and identity in contemporary France via diverse Francophone voices.
 What does it mean to be "French"?
-In what ways has France's colonial history set the tone for conflicts today?
 How do the voices of the past inform the themes of identity and community today?
-Course material may include the films La Haine and Intouchables, as well as Madame de Duras' novel Ourika, the music of MC Solaar, and the slam poems of Grand Corps Malade.
-The class will be conducted in French to improve students' already advanced level of fluency by focusing on conversational, auditory, and writing skills.
-Students will be assessed primarily on reading comprehension, class discussion, and critical writing.
+The spring semester looks more closely at the intersections of race, class, and gender, and includes the films La Haine, Intouchables, and Bande de Filles, as well as the slam poems of Grand Corps.
 This course has required summer reading.